-Together with cowriter Tom Prior, we interviewed real (retired) Soviet base commanders, air command center operators, fighter pilots and ground personnel while writing the script.
+Together with co-writer Tom Prior, we interviewed real retired Soviet base commanders, air command centre operators, fighter pilots and ground personnel while writing the script.
 We were also fortunate to spend several long days in Moscow interviewing Sergey Fetisov, the Russian actor whose life story this film is based on.
 We used a lot of this material in the film.

 I strongly believe that Firebird will create more on-screen diversity and empathy by shedding light on a unique yet universal same-sex relationship at a time and place which has rarely been seen in cinemas before.
 I trust that Firebird will reveal that same-sex families have suffered, but survived, even in the most repressive societies, like the Soviet Union during the Cold War.
-I invite you to join us on this journey, to bring Sergey’s story to audience around the world.
-Now is the time to tell this true story, to foster more respect for one universal human right: to love and be loved.
+I invite you to join us on this journey, to bring Sergey’s story to audiences around the world.
+Now is the time to foster more respect for one universal human right: to love and be loved.

 Born in Estonia, Peeter has studied, worked and lived around the world, including USA and the UK.
 His directing portfolio includes feature films Firebird (2021), Sailing to Freedom (in development), documentaries Tashi Delek!
 (2015) and Robbie Williams: Fans Journey to Tallinn (BBC Worldwide, 2014) as well as numerous music videos including Moby’s “Wait for Me” and Pet Shop Boys’ “Together.”